YorffoeG/diyscip/README.md

 ### Middleware and Frontend PWA App
 I've also developped the middleware server and a frontend Progressive Web App for your spa !
-For now it's not publicly open (it's has cost to host it on cloud...) but contact me if you want your controller to be registered in this app: _diyscip(AT)runrunweb.net_
+For now it's not publicly open but email me if you want your controller to be registered in this app: _diyscip(AT)runrunweb.net_
 You can also take a free demo tour : https://diyscip.web.app

 ![image](https://github.com/YorffoeG/diyscip/blob/master/docs/frontend_app.jpg)